katzlbt/BButton/README.md

     git submodule add git@github.com:katzlbt/iOSBootstrapButton.git BootstrapButton

+Then assign the BButton class to your custom buttons in storyboard.
+Optionally assign a "color" to the button in the storyboard with key-value coding.
+NO CODE NEEDED!
 XCode5 will ask you "Share working copy?"
 Answer: NO (not sure what this means though)

 #Using BootstrapButton in your project